 - You burn about 0.17 calories for every step you climb, so you burn roughly a calorie and a half for every 10 upward steps.

-- For buildings with seven floors or less, it’s nearly always quicker to take the stairs.
+- For buildings with five floors or less, it’s nearly always quicker to take the stairs.
 Studies show office workers save up to 15 minutes a day by taking the stairs.

 - Professional skiers often climb stairs to keep competition-fit.
 Many models do the same to keep their legs toned for the catwalk.